S. E. Hinton: 1960s: The Outsiders

-1970s-1980s: Young adult novels
+1970s–1980s: Young adult novels

 In 1971, Hinton released her second book, That Was Then, This Is Now, a coming-of-age story following two close friends, Byron and Mark, whose friendship is tested when the two of them are exposed to the world of drug dealing.
 Her third book, Rumble Fish, followed in 1975.
 It is about high-schooler Rusty-James, whose admiration for his older brother leads to jealousy and heartbreak.
 Her fourth young adult novel, Tex, was published in 1979 and follows reckless teenager Tex and his difficult family life.
 Taming the Star Runner, her final young adult novel, was published in 1988 and is the only one of her YA novels that has not been made into a film.

 By 1982, her four novels had sold over 10 million copies.

-1990s-2000s: Children's and adult books
+1990s–2000s: Children's and adult books

 In the 1990s, Hinton began writing children's books.
 She published the picture book Big David, Little David in 1995.
 It was followed later that year with The Puppy Sister, a children's novella about a family's pet dog turning into a human.

 In 2004, Hinton released her first adult novel, Hawkes Harbor.
 Unlike her previous books, Hawkes Harbor contains strong language and sexual situations.
 Her second adult novel, Some of Tim's Stories, was published in 2007.

-These days, Hinton continues to write and has tried new styles of writing.
-She has recently begun screenwriting.
+Hinton continues to write and has tried other styles of writing, including screenwriting.

 Personal life

 In interviews, Hinton has said that she is a private person and an introvert who no longer does public appearances.
 She enjoys reading (Jane Austen, Mary Renault, and F. Scott Fitzgerald), taking classes at the local university, and horseback riding (she has shown in dressage and jumping).
 Hinton also revealed to Vulture that she enjoys writing fan fiction.

 In 1970, Hinton married David E. Inhofe, a software engineer she met in her freshman biology class at college.
 He is a cousin of former Oklahoma Senator Jim Inhofe.
 Following the success of The Outsiders, Hinton developed writer's block and grew depressed, and Inhofe encouraged her to keep writing by making her write two pages a day, which led to the eventual completion of That Was Then, This Is Now.
-Their only child, Nicholas David, was born in August 1983 in Tulsa, where Hinton and her husband reside now.
+Their only child, Nicholas David, was born in August 1983 in Tulsa, where Hinton and her husband reside.